Ebstein anomaly

 Ebstein's anomaly; Ebstein's malformation; Congenital heart defect - Ebstein; Birth defect heart - Ebstein; Cyanotic heart disease - Ebstein

 Ebstein anomaly is a rare heart defect in which parts of the tricuspid valve are abnormal.
 The tricuspid valve separates the right lower heart chamber (right ventricle) from the right upper heart chamber (right atrium).
-In Ebstein anomaly, the positioning of the tricuspid valve and how it functions to separate the two chambers is abnormal.
+In people with Ebstein anomaly, the positioning of the tricuspid valve and how it functions to separate the two chambers is abnormal.

 The condition is congenital, which means it is present at birth.